-Department of Pediatrics and Neonatal Nursing, College of Health Sciences and Medicine, Wolaita Sodo University, Wolaita Sodo, Wolaita, Ethiopia.
+Department of Pediatrics and Neonatal Nursing, Wolaita Sodo University, Wolaita Sodo, Wolaita, Ethiopia.

-School of Public Health, College of Health Sciences and Medicine, Wolaita Sodo University, Wolaita Sodo, Ethiopia
+School of Public Health, Wolaita, Ethita Sodo University, Wolaita Sodo, Wolaita, Ethiopia.

-Methods: Community based cross-sectional study design was employed from January 1st to March 31 st 2019.
-Multi stage sampling procedure was used and data was collected by interviewer administered questionnaire.
-Both bivariable and multivariable logistic regression analyses were and statistical significance was declared at P- value of less than 0.05.
+Community based cross-sectional study design was employed from January 1st to March 31st 2019.
+Multistage sampling procedure was used and data was collected by interviewer administered questionnaire.
+Both bivariable and multivariate logistic regression analyses were performed and statistical significance was declared at P- value less than 0.05.

-Conclusion: Timely initiation of breastfeeding in Wolaita Sodo City was lower than nationally recommended level of 92%.
-Providing breastfeeding counseling during antenatal visits and at community level on timely initiation of breastfeedingand advising mothers to initiate breast milk with in 1 hour after caesarian sections were recommended.
+Timely initiation of breastfeeding in Wolaita Sodo city was lower than nationally recommended level of 92%.
+Providing breastfeeding counseling during antenatal visits and at community level on timely initiation of breastfeeding and advising mothers to initiate breast milk within 1 hour after caesarian sections were recommended.